 From left: Kelly Jenks, Caitlin Bagley, Linda Pierce, Theresa Kappus, Anthony Tardiff, David Kingma, Stephanie Plowman, Kristy Nowak, John Spencer, Joanne Percy.

-Non-Library use of the Lower Level Lab: Library instruction labs are not available as a location for regular classes.
-However, other departments may schedule the Lower Level Lab for a class or workshop at the discretion of the Library Instruction Coordinator.
+Non-Library use of the Labs: Library instruction labs are not available as a location for regular classes.
+However, other departments may schedule a lab for a one-time class, meeting, or workshop at the discretion of the Library Instruction Coordinator.

 Instruction Labs Food Policy: The Food Policy for the library applies to the instruction labs.
 Covered beverages and snack foods are permitted.
 Hot, messy, or smelly food is not allowed.